• Call 877-225-8384

 Filed Under: All Posts, Crack the Exam Question Code Tagged With: board exam tips, diagnoses on board exam, Dr Jack Krasuski, eating disorders, illness anxiety disorder, jack krasuski, somatic symptom disorders

 Board Exam Study Procrastination - beat the boardsI received a request from a colleague preparing for their psychiatry board exam.
-Today I tackle this fairly common problem by explaining procrastination, its formation and treatment.
+Today I tackle this fairly common problem in board exam prep by explaining procrastination, its formation, and treatment.
 Procrastination is a type of avoidance, and avoidance is a common strategy used by many to cope with unpleasant life situations and also is part of several psychiatric conditions.
 Any disorder with “phobia” in its name is a type of avoidance.
-The problem with avoidance is that often it is counter-productive and makes… READ MORE
+The problem with avoidance is that often it… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: board exam test prep, Dr Jack Krasuski, how to not procrastinate, study procrastination